WasmEdge/WasmEdge/docs/book/en/src/embed/c/0.10.1/ref.md

     WasmEdge_StatisticsContext *StatCxt = WasmEdge_StatisticsCreate();
     /* Create the executor context.
 The configure and the statistics contexts can be NULL. */ WasmEdge_ExecutorContext *ExecCxt = WasmEdge_ExecutorCreate(ConfCxt, StatCxt);
     /* Create the store context.
-The store context is the WASM runtime structure core. */ WasmEdge_StoreContext *StoreCxt = WasmEdge_StoreCreate();
+The store context is the object to link the modules for imports and exports. */ WasmEdge_StoreContext *StoreCxt = WasmEdge_StoreCreate();
     /* Result. */
     WasmEdge_Result Res;

+    WasmEdge_String ModName = WasmEdge_StringCreateByCString("mod");
+    /* The output module instance. */
+    WasmEdge_ModuleInstanceContext *ModCxt = NULL;
-    /* Register the WASM module into store with the export module name "mod". */ WasmEdge_String ModName = WasmEdge_StringCreateByCString("mod");
-    Res = WasmEdge_ExecutorRegisterModule(ExecCxt, StoreCxt, ASTCxt, ModName);
+    /* Register the WASM module into the store with the export module name "mod". */ Res = WasmEdge_ExecutorRegister(ExecCxt, &ModCxt, StoreCxt, ASTCxt, ModName);
     if (!WasmEdge_ResultOK(Res)) {
       printf("WASM registration failed: %s\n", WasmEdge_ResultGetMessage(Res));
+      return -1;
     }
     WasmEdge_StringDelete(ModName);

-    /*
-     * Assume that the `ImpCxt` is the import object context for host functions.
-     */
+    /* ... */
-    WasmEdge_ImportObjectContext *ImpCxt = ...;
-    /* The import module context has already contained the export module name. */ Res = WasmEdge_ExecutorRegisterImport(ExecCxt, StoreCxt, ImpCxt);
-    if (!WasmEdge_ResultOK(Res)) {
-      printf("Import object registration failed: %s\n", WasmEdge_ResultGetMessage(Res));
-    }

-    WasmEdge_ImportObjectDelete(ImpCxt);
-    WasmEdge_ExecutorDelete(ExecCxt);
+    /* After the execution, the resources should be released. */ WasmEdge_ExecutorDelete(ExecCxt);
     WasmEdge_StatisticsDelete(StatCxt);
     WasmEdge_StoreDelete(StoreCxt);
+    WasmEdge_ModuleInstanceDelete(ModCxt);
     ```

-2. Instantiate modules

-    WASM or compiled-WASM modules should be instantiated before the function invocation.
-    Note that developers can only instantiate one module into the `Store` context, and in that case, the old instantiated module will be cleaned.
-    Before instantiating a WASM module, please check the [import section](https://webassembly.github.io/spec/core/syntax/modules.html#syntax-import) for ensuring the imports are registered into the `Store` context.
+2. Register an existing `Module` instance and export the module name

+    Besides instantiating and registering an `AST module` contexts, developers can register an existing `Module` instance into the store with exporting the module name (which is in the `Module` instance already).
+    This case occurs when developers create a `Module` instance for the host functions and want to register it for linking.
+    For the details about the construction of host functions in `Module` instances, please refer to the [Host Functions](#host-functions).

     ```c
     /*